palantir/go-java-launcher/README.md

 ## Windows support

-When running on windows go-init will not attempt to gracefully shutdown the process, due to signal limiations on detached processes.
+When running on windows go-init will not attempt to gracefully shutdown the process, due to signal limitations on detached processes.

 # License
 This repository is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).